NeverEnder4/github-search-users/README.md

 TODO with more time:

+- [ ] Add better filters.
+For instance, I would like to change the `repos/followers greater than x` filters so that a user could choose greater than or less than.
+I would also like to allow for sort ordering by asc/desc.
 - [ ] Add more unit and integration testing.
+- [ ] Better apollo query error handling.
+The UserList component receives the error as a prop.
+I would like to add UI to display an error message to the user.
 - [ ] Currently, the API key is exposed when making calls via Apollo to the V4 GraphQL Github API from the client.
 I would set up a small REST API server with express and have the client make search requests to the API (maybe set up a POST `/search` route).
 The API would then make GraphQL requests to the Github API, obscuring the key on the backend.
 <br />